bright/new-www/_posts/2018-03-02-dont-fool-yourself-with-lateinit-modifier.md

 }
 ```

-## Do #2: fail-fast approach ##
+## Lateinit #2: fail-fast approach ##

-You can prefer to write a code that is designed to fail as soon as possible and stop normal operation rather than attempt to continue a flawed process.
+You may prefer to write a code that is designed to fail as soon as possible and stop normal operation rather than attempt to continue a flawed process.
 An extreme case could be crashing the app so that you can detect failures early.
 It can be especially useful in situations where the code is straightforward and predictable.

 For example, let's imagine an Activity that uses `MediaPlayer` to play music.
 It might look like this: